Reboot Ideas Conversations

 Join Grammy-nominated producer, writer, and archivist Nathan Salsburg for a conversation with Reboot CEO David Katznelson, a Grammy-nominated producer in his own right, as the two dig into Salsburg’s latest album, Psalms, the process, his impetus and the impact on him personally of deeply investigating his Judaism now.
 You will be treated to a musical and thoughtful conversation about the value of listening to the sounds of our past to imagine our future.
 Click here to RSVP.

 In his highly-anticipated book, Can We Talk About Israel?
 Daniel Sokatch breaks down the hot button issues of the Israeli-Palestinian conflict that are tearing up dinner tables, political parties and college campuses.
 Sokatch sat down with homeland security expert and Harvard Kennedy School professor, Juliette Kayyem for a frank discussion about the conflict and how we might move forward with the humanity and imagination this moment requires.
+Watch the replay here.

 In honor of Yom Kippur, Reboot premiered the short and powerful visual poem Forgiveness with a post-film talkback between the filmmaker, poet and Blavity co-founder Aaron Samuels, and Mahogany L. Browne, executive director of Just Media and Poet-in-Residence at Lincoln Center.
 Forgiveness interrogates the Jewish community’s collective atonement journey, grappling with the dual pandemics of COVID-19 and racism.
 Watch it here.